• DRAGEN

 Looking ahead: from background noise to biological signal

 Together, these advances mark a turning point in mosaic variant analysis, establishing DRAGEN as a powerful platform for making low‑VAF mosaic variation measurable at scale.
 By combining low‑VAF‑optimized modeling, realistic benchmarking, hardware‑accelerated performance, and pangenome‑aware alignment, DRAGEN enables population‑scale and tissue‑resolved mosaic studies that were previously impractical.
+Across multiple evaluations, the method demonstrated strong sensitivity for mosaic SNVs and indels at approximately 2–3% VAF, with partial sensitivity extending toward 1% given sufficient coverage, while maintaining low false positive.

 As sequencing datasets continue to grow, the ability to routinely interrogate low‑VAF mosaic variation will enable deeper insights into clonal dynamics, tissue heterogeneity, and early molecular signatures of disease.
 Mosaic variation is no longer an edge case; it is a fundamental layer of genome biology that can now be studied systematically across health, aging, and disease.

-For those interested in reading the technical specifics, please read the full preprint on medRxiv.
+For those interested in reading the technical specifics, please read the full preprint on medRxiv

 M-GL-04186